SDA-Team05/project-team05/reports/team05-software-design-report.md

 Analysing the different options, the chosen pattern remains the best choice because it’s more flexible than the *Mediator* and more efficient than *Polling*.

 ### Abstract Factory
 The Abstract Factory pattern provides an interface for creating families of related objects without specifying their concrete classes.
-In Wireshark it decouples the core engine from thousands of specific protocol implementations.
-Without it, the core would require a massive hardcoded list of all protocols, making maintenance rigid and preventing the addition of external plugins.
+In Wireshark, it crucially decouples the core engine from thousands of protocol implementations.
+Without it, a massive hardcoded protocol list would rigidify maintenance and prevent external plugins.

-The *Abstract Factory* role is implemented by the `proto_register_protocol()` function in epan/proto.c, which defines the contract for system integration.
-The *Concrete Factory* role is played by individual dissector files (in epan/dissectors/) that "produce" and hand over their protocol definitions to the core.
-Finally, the *Product* is the `protocol_t` structure, representing the registered protocol within the engine.
+The *Abstract Factory* role is implemented by the `proto_register_protocol()` function in epan/proto.c, defining the system integration contract.
+The *Concrete Factory* role is fulfilled by individual dissector files (in epan/dissectors/) that produce and hand over protocol definitions to the core.
+The *Product* is the `protocol_t` structure representing the registered protocol.

 Instead of the Abstract Factory, other solutions could include:
-- *Builder Pattern*: It would allow step-by-step protocol configuration.
-However, it adds significant verbosity and memory overhead, making the startup process less efficient than a single function call.
+- *Builder Pattern*: It allows step-by-step protocol configuration.
+However, it adds significant verbosity and memory overhead, making startup less efficient than a single function call.
-- *Prototype Pattern*: Dissectors would be cloned from a pre-configured `protocol_t` base object and customized only where needed.
-However, deep copying in C is complex and risky, requiring meticulous pointer management to prevent different protocols from accidentally sharing the same memory area.
+- *Prototype Pattern*: Dissectors could be cloned from a pre-configured `protocol_t` base object and customized.
+Nevertheless, deep copying in C is complex, requiring meticulous pointer management to prevent accidental memory sharing between protocols.

 ### Composite Pattern
-The Composite pattern allows clients to treat individual objects and compositions uniformly via tree structures.
-In Wireshark this is essential for representing decoded packet data hierarchically, as network packets are inherently nested.
-Without it, handling entire protocols versus individual fields would require complex, separate logic, making navigation and UI rendering highly inefficient.
+The Composite pattern lets clients treat individual objects and compositions uniformly via tree structures.
+In Wireshark, this hierarchically represents inherently nested packet data.
+Without it, handling entire protocols versus individual fields would require complex, separate logic, crippling UI rendering and navigation efficiency.

-The *Component* role is fulfilled by the base `proto_node` (in epan/proto.h), which establishes the common interface and the pointers necessary for parent-child relationships between nodes.
-Its typedef aliases define the other roles: `proto_tree` acts as the *Composite* for nested elements, while `proto_item` acts as the *Leaf* for terminal, childless fields.
-This uniform interface allows dissectors to recursively add elements via functions like `proto_tree_add_item()` without distinguishing between the main tree and deep subtrees.
+The *Component* role is the base `proto_node` (in epan/proto.h), providing the common interface and parent-child pointers.
+Its aliases define the other roles: `proto_tree` acts as the *Composite* for nested elements, and `proto_item` as the *Leaf* for terminal, childless fields.
+This unified interface allows dissectors to recursively add elements via `proto_tree_add_item()` regardless of subtree depth.

-Instead of the Composite pattern, other solutions could be:
+Instead of the Composite pattern, other solutions could include:
-- *Iterator Pattern*: Accessing fields via a sequential iterator object would decouple UI algorithms from the physical data structure.
-However this is purely an access pattern.
-On its own, it fails to solve how to physically represent the hierarchy and nesting of protocols in memory.
+- *Iterator Pattern*: A sequential iterator would decouple UI algorithms from the physical data structure.
+However, being purely an access pattern, it fails to solve the physical memory representation of protocol nesting.
-- *Flyweight Pattern*: Sharing a common "intrinsic state" for repetitive fields would drastically reduce RAM consumption and allocation overhead during prolonged captures.
-Nevertheless it significantly increases architectural complexity in C and introduces indirect data access, causing computational overhead incompatible with real-time requirements.
+- *Flyweight Pattern*: Sharing an "intrinsic state" for repetitive fields would drastically reduce RAM consumption during prolonged captures.
+Nevertheless, it significantly increases C architectural complexity and introduces indirect data access, causing computational overhead incompatible with real-time requirements.

 ### Singleton Pattern
-The Singleton pattern ensures that there is only one instance of a given data structure and provides a global access point to it.
-In Wireshark it crucially manages dissector tables, which act as a “switchboard” to route packets to the correct protocol.
-Without it, modules might create separate tables, destroying the Single Source of Truth and causing packet routing to fail irreversibly.
+The Singleton pattern ensures a single instance of a data structure with a global access point.
+In Wireshark, it manages dissector tables to route packets.
+Without it, duplicate tables would destroy the Single Source of Truth, irreversibly breaking packet routing.

-Since Wireshark is written in C, the pattern is adapted to work around the lack of classes and private constructors.
-The *Singleton* role is achieved by hiding the data: a pointer to a global hash table is declared in epan/packet.c and marked with the keyword `static` (e.g., `static GHashTable *dissector_tables = NULL;`), preventing accidental clones.
-The *Global Access Point* is provided by public functions like `find_dissector_table()`, ensuring all dissectors safely interact with the exact same memory instance.
+Since Wireshark is in C, the pattern uses memory visibility instead of classes.
+The *Singleton* role hides data, in particular a global hash table pointer in epan/packet.c is marked static to prevent clones.
+The *Global Access Point* relies on public functions like find_dissector_table(), ensuring all dissectors safely share the exact same memory instance.

 Instead of the Singleton pattern, other solutions could include:
-- *Proxy Pattern*: An intermediary proxy could either defer loading the table into memory until the first request (Virtual Proxy), or act as a security layer restricting write-access to prevent external plugins from corrupting the routing rules (Protection Proxy).
-However, since routing occurs per captured packet, evaluating a proxy layer on every read operation introduces computational overhead incompatible with real-time dissection.
+- *Proxy Pattern*: A proxy could defer memory allocation (Virtual Proxy) or block external plugins from altering rules (Protection Proxy).
+However, evaluating a proxy layer on every packet read adds computational overhead incompatible with real-time dissection.
-- *Facade Pattern*: A global Facade could hide the entire complex group of routing interfaces, offering dissectors a unified high-level access point.
-The problem is that in a layered system, wrapping an entire functional area risks creating a massive bottleneck (a God Object).
-The current Singleton, on the other hand, is specifically limited to ensuring the uniqueness of the resource, keeping the architecture leaner and more modular.
+- *Facade Pattern*: A global Facade could hide complex routing interfaces behind a unified access point.
+Nevertheless, wrapping an entire functional area risks creating a massive bottleneck (a God Object).
+The current Singleton narrowly ensures resource uniqueness, keeping the architecture lean.

 ### Summary
 The analyzed design patterns directly explain specific architectural dependencies and structural metrics.